ryanherkt3/counties-power-outages/README.md

 ### Website Features

 * Outages page with filters - search for a specific outage by status (Active / Scheduled / Postponed / Cancelled), start and end date, and by the location name.
-* Notification system (WIP 🔧) - subscribe to notifications for outages in your neighbourhood without the need for an account.
+* Notifications system - subscribe to notifications for outages in your neighbourhood without the need for an account.
 ** **Note:** if developing locally, the notification system requires a database to be set up (e.g. on Vercel via [Neon Postgres](https://neon.tech/)) and `.env` variables for this to work.
 You will also need a [Resend](https://resend.com/) account to be able to send the notification emails, as well as a purchased domain.

 ### Future improvements

+* An automated cron script to update the live outages database and send emails to users.
-* Notifications: edit page, unsubscribe page.
+* Notifications: a page to edit notifications or unsubscribe from them.
 * Contact form (for bug reports etc).
 * A filter on the outages page for outages per page (configurable to 5 / 10 / 15).